Agree with your thinking

 We also help to celebrate Māori sporting success by sponsoring the Individual Māori World Champion Award at the Māori Sports Awards.

-We've seen a
+We've seen an

 Find out more stats and facts on sporting injury claims:

-Tips to prevent injuries
+Five tips to prevent injuries

 There are a bunch of ways you can reduce your risk of getting hurt on the field:

-- warming up before any activity, whether it's before kapa haka practise or before you jump on the field has proven to reduce the risk of injury
+- Warming up before any activity, whether it's before kapa haka practise or before you jump on the field has proven to reduce the risk of injury

-- use the right protective equipment.
+- Use the right protective equipment.
 Whether it's putting your helmet on when riding your mountain bike, wearing the right shoes for netball or touch rugby, or a mouthguard for league or basketball, get it on

-- take the time to learn the skills.
+- Take the time to learn the skills.
 This could be using the right technique when lifting in the gym or making a tackle in rugby

-- if you do get injured, don't rush back into action; you could re-injure yourself.
+- If you do get injured, don't rush back into action; you could re-injure yourself.
 Take your time to get better first

-- prioritise rest and recovery time.
+- Prioritise rest and recovery time.
 That doesn't have to mean staying on the couch.
 You can do a lower intensity activity like walking or yoga as a great option too.